Find here a collection of cool technology writing prompts that students love.

 So encourage learners to apply their knowledge of science, technology, engineering, and math skills using these technology writing prompts.

-Schedule into your technology or writing plans this week a few of these cool technology writing prompts.
+Why not schedule into your lesson plans this week a few of these cool technology writing prompts?

 Technology Writing Prompts

-1. Technology is all around us.
-Write about the different ways technology is used in your kitchen.
+1. Write about the different ways technology is used in your kitchen.

-2. Write an email or series of text messages explaining to your parents how to use a particular app.
+2. Write an email explaining to your parents how to use a particular app.